Philosocode/philosocode-blog/collections/_webhero/intro-css/1-introducing-css/lesson.md

 ```

 #### A Note On Spelling
-Pay attention to spelling: color with no "u". `color`, not `colour`.
+Pay attention to spelling: color with no "u". `color`, not `color`.
 Remember to use American-English spelling, not British-English spelling.

 #### 4. Value
 The value is what you want to set the property to.
-For example, if you want to change the colour, the value might be blue.
+For example, if you want to change the color, the value might be blue.
-- property: colour, value: blue
+- property: color, value: blue
 Or if you wanted to change the text size:
 - property: font-size, value: 200%